larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 # Introduction

-The Internet Research Task Force (IRTF) focuses on longer term research issues related to the Internet while the parallel organization, the Internet Engineering Task Force (IETF), focuses on the shorter term issues of engineering and standards making.
+The Internet Research Task Force (IRTF) focuses on longer term research issues related to the Internet while the sister organization, the Internet Engineering Task Force (IETF), focuses on the shorter term issues of engineering and standards making.

-The IRTF consists of a number of focused and long-term Research Groups (RGs).
+The IRTF consists of a number of topical and long-term Research Groups (RGs).
-These groups work on topics related to Internet protocols, applications, architecture and technology.
-RGs have the stable long term membership needed to promote the development of research collaboration and teamwork in exploring research issues.
+These groups work on issues related to Internet protocols, applications, architecture and technology.
+RGs have the stable long term membership which is needed to promote the development of research collaboration and teamwork in exploring research issues.
 Individual contributors participate in the IRTF, rather than representatives of organizations.

 {{RFC2014}} details the procedures by which RGs operate. {{RFC4440}} discusses a view from the Internet Architecture Board (IAB) on the IRTF and its relationship